raxpyraxp/rph/README.md

 ## What it does?

-Upon a start it's a simple daemon that runs in a background and listens for connections on defined HTTP ports and starts a destination app on-demand, forwarding the request to it.
+It's a simple script which is meant to be ran in a background (with a systemd, docker, windows task scheduler, or anything else) and listens for connections on defined HTTP ports and starts a destination app on-demand, forwarding the request to it.
 Think of it as a "proxy that runs the service on demand".

 ## Use cases